prajjwalyd/docs/blog/docs/articles/enhancing-the-knative-experience.md

 ## Insights and Future Trajectories

-This project and mentorship opportunity taught me a lot about open-source, collaboration, community engagement & dynamics, and the developer experience.
+This project and mentorship opportunity taught me a lot about open-source, collaboration, community engagement & dynamics, and importance of prioritizing developer experience.
 It significantly boosted my confidence and communication skills, as extensive community interaction was a major component.
 I am deeply grateful to my mentors for their unwavering support throughout this journey, and I thoroughly enjoyed working on this project.

 Moving forward, the next steps involve implementing and evaluating the actionable recommendations.
 This iterative process will likely involve trial and error to find the most effective solutions.